March Unrest

+History

 On 2 March 1848, news of the French Revolution of 1848 reached Stockholm.
 On the morning of 18 March, the police encountered proclamations all over the capital defying the government and demanding reforms, among them elective and suffrage reform.
-That afternoon, a banquet was arranged at the Hotel de la Croix.
+That afternoon, a banquet was arranged at the luxury Hotel de la Croix.
 A mob gathered on the square outside, Brunkebergstorg, and threatened to enter the building.
 The mob was crushed by the police and some were arrested, though they defended themselves by throwing stones.

 On the evening, a crowd gathered between the Royal Palace and the Storkyrkan.
 King Oscar I of Sweden, who was attending a performance by Jenny Lind at the Royal Swedish Opera, met the protesters at Storkyrkobrinken, listened to their complaints and ordered the release of the arrested, which dissolved the crowd.

 Another crowd formed later the same day, however, which threw stones through windows at Gustav Adolfs torg, Drottninggatan and Blasieholmen, among them at the windows of Arch Bishop Wingård.

 On 19 March, mobs gathered again and shops were plundered.
 When a crowd on Storkyrkobrinken refused to dissolve, the monarch called out the militia.
 Shots were fired, leading to 18 casualties among the protesters.
 At Norra Smedjegatan, the military stormed a barricade.
 Among the wealthy merchant class, private militias were formed to keep the peace.

 The following day was calm.
 On 21 March, reinforcements from the army arrived to the capital to be at hand in case of further riots, but none occurred.